TLDR: a solo play account using Tunnel Goons and The Eternal Caverns of Urk.

 I walk for some hours, leaving the light behind me.
 Moving in total blackness by the touch of my fingers on the wall I begin to think I can see floating lights.
 At first I am convinced they are random flailing of my optic nerves, but they resolve into softly glowing eyeballs the size of beer barrels.

 At first I am too terrified to move, but they keep their distance.
 Watching.
 One of them bounces and gyrates in a crazy motion, never breaking its steady gaze upon me.
-I walk forward, but this seems to displease them and they bar my way.
-Another takes up the crazy looping antics of its peer, but with a sinuous grace in place of the frenetic hopping of the former.
+I walk forward, but this seems to displease the eyes and they bar my way.
+Another eye then takes up the crazy looping antics of its peer, but with a sinuous grace in place of the frenetic hopping.
 When it stops I start to walk forward again, but quickly see them draw together.
 So I imitate their ritualistic dancing with some moves of my own.
 Katas I learned from my youth.
 Concentrating on my breathing and execution to calm my fears, I go through the 39 stations of the most complicated routine I know.

 [This is the first roll I made other than generating random stuff.
 Turns out these giant eyes were into dance battles.
 I got by with a 10, including a +1 from Skulker.]